 The proposed study models after our original three-round study [5] where three different tDCS montages were compared for improving naming ability.
-We recently completed another three-round study [31] where a mixed group of people with dementia (AD and FTD) concluded three consecutive rounds of executive function training with either: 4mA tDCS targeted towards the left dorsolateral prefrontal cortex (DLPFC), 2mA tDCS via two anode electrodes to the left and right DLPC respectively, or SHAM stimulation, which is the accepted placebo condition in tDCS studies.
+We recently completed another three-round study [28] where a mixed group of people with dementia (AD and FTD) concluded three consecutive rounds of executive function training with either: 4mA tDCS targeted towards the left dorsolateral prefrontal cortex (DLPFC), 2mA tDCS via two anode electrodes to the left and right DLPC respectively, or SHAM stimulation, which is the accepted placebo condition in tDCS studies.
 In SHAM stimulation, tDCS is only briefly active at the beginning and end of the session, which mimics the real-life sensation of tDCS as feelings are felt mainly only at the beginning and end of the session when the current is ramping up or down.
 We measured how much participants improved on an N-Back task, defined as having faster response times.
 For evaluation, participants completed two versions of this N-Back task: one practiced during the tDCS sessions, and another never practiced and was only given during evaluations.
-For trained items, results were similar regardless of stimulation condition, but the most significant improvement was found for the 4mA condition for untrained items.
+For trained items, results were similar regardless of stimulation condition, but for untrained items, the largest improvement was found for 4mA tDCS (see Figure 1 below).
+4 mA tDCS was also well tolerated with no adverse effects among the 24 individuals who participated.
+Building on this work, we now propose to carry out a training paradigm to compare 4 mA, 2 mA, or SHAM, but using picture naming, a domain we have already shown to improve with tDCS in our previous studies [4-6], with tDCS again targeting the Inferior Parietal Lobe (IPL).